Back to All Events

 Migration through same-sex marriage assumes global significance as marriage often serves as one of the few viable avenues for legal migration to the Global North, particularly for those from economically disadvantaged backgrounds who are excluded from other mobility categories.
 The legalization of same-sex unions has, therefore, not only extended marriage rights but also opened up a previously unavailable route for migration for same-sex couples.

-In preparation for a Special Issue, we aim to address these tensions and explore the interconnections between same-sex marriage and migration.
+In the workshop, we addressed these tensions and explored the interconnections between same-sex marriage and migration.
 The goal of the Special Issue is to establish the groundwork for a new research agenda that promises to deepen our understanding of the intricate dynamics surrounding same-sex marriage and migration with broader relevance for the politics of belonging and sexual citizenship.
-We invite contributions from scholars who investigate the implications of the legal recognition of same-sex marriage on the state’s efforts to regulate migration through family regulation.
-We are also interested in papers examining how the legal recognition of same-sex unions has led to new mobility patterns and novel ways of doing family.
+The special issue will explore the implications of the legal recognition of same-sex marriage on the state’s efforts to regulate migration through family regulation, as well as how the legal recognition of same-sex unions has led to new mobility patterns and novel ways of doing family.

 Previous